Skip navigation

 Collaborative Goals

-• Provide an entry-level, all-are-welcome forum for learning about AI (through readings and presentations by guests) to develop base knowledge
+• Provide an entry-level, all-are-welcome forum for learning about AI (through readings, presentations, discussions, case studies, and hands-on activities) to develop and share knowledge.

-• Describing and applying understanding of what artificial intelligence is, as applied to the humanities and, specifically, tangible collections in museums and archives
+• Describing and applying understanding of what artificial intelligence is, as applied to the humanities and, specifically, tangible collections in libraries, archives, and museums.

-• Identifying and analyzing recent and current applications of AI to museums and archives
+• Identifying and analyzing recent and current applications of AI to libraries, archives, and museums.

-• Examining ethics of AI applied to museums and archives
+• Examining ethics of AI applied to libraries, archives, and museums.

 Group Organizers